Curriculum

 - Successfully obtain Florida Pharmacist licensure within 90 days of start date and maintain throughout residency.

-- Complete all scheduled medication use evaluation (MUE) and formulary assignments with presentations at Pharmacy and Therapeutics Committee or any other appropriate committees.
+- Complete all scheduled MUE and Formulary Assignments with presentations at P&T or appropriate committee.

-- Satisfactorily complete a research project, including presentation at the regional Florida Residency Conference, or equivalent regional or higher conference, and submission of final written manuscript suitable for publication.
+- Satisfactorily complete a quality improvement/research project, including presentation at the regional Florida Residency Conference, or equivalent regional or higher conference, and submission of final written manuscript suitable for publication.

 - Complete a minimum of two formal Journal Clubs and two Patient Cases presentations.